 Many people may wonder whether it is safe to drink expired non-alcoholic beer.
 While beer does not necessarily expire, it may lose its freshness and taste over time.
 This is the same case for non-alcoholic beer.

-According to Hopsters Brew, drinking expired non-alcoholic beer will not harm you, but it may not taste as good as it should.
+Drinking expired non-alcoholic beer will not harm you, but it may not taste as good as it should.
 The chemicals in the beer may have degraded, resulting in a strange taste and smell.